Mornings aren’t easy. Here’s how you can make them a little less awful.

 Don’t check social media the minute you wake up

-Most of us love to scroll through social media as soon as we wake up but this is not a good habit to have, encouraging laziness and taking up precious moments that could be used doing more productive things.
+Most of us love to scroll through social media as soon as we wake up but this is not a good habit to have, because it encourages laziness and it takes up precious moments that could be spent doing more productive things.
 Try to get out of bed as soon as the alarm sounds and get started with your day.

 Get the right amount of sleep